Bar stools get a fresh, updated look with paint.

-Before you think about replacing your dated laminate countertops entirely, consider painting kitchen counters to improve its style quotient for less.
+Before you think about replacing your dated laminate countertops entirely, consider painting kitchen counters to improve their style quotient for less.

-An easy and fun project for do-it-yourselfers, painted kitchen countertops are a cost-effective way to make a statement in the kitchen.
+An easy and fun project for do-it-yourselfers, painting kitchen countertops is a cost-effective way to make a statement in the kitchen.
 It's possible, for instance, to mimic the look of granite by painting your countertops with a faux granite finish, or even the look of stainless steel with a shiny, satin-finish paint in a gray-blue metallic palette.